javiersoriano/sentinelascode/README.md

 # Azure Sentinel as Code

 **This reposiroty is no longer maintained.
-The new to distribute content as code is [Microsoft Sentinel Repositories](https://docs.microsoft.com/en-us/azure/sentinel/ci-cd?tabs=github).**
+The new way to distribute content as code is [Microsoft Sentinel Repositories](https://docs.microsoft.com/en-us/azure/sentinel/ci-cd?tabs=github).**

 The purpose of this project is to provide tools to enable automatic deployment of Azure Sentinel environments through Azure DevOps.